andytluminosity/SousAI/README.md

 ### Ask for help mid-cook

 This is the part most recipe apps skip.
 If something isn't going to plan, type it on the step you're standing on — "it's sticking to the pan", "way too salty", "this looks nothing like the photo" — and you'll get a short, specific fix in a couple of sentences.
 If the dish genuinely needs to change course, the remaining steps and ingredients rewrite themselves and the screen updates in place.

-## How it's built

-SousAI is a native iOS app: 8 screens, around 7,150 lines of Swift, and no third-party libraries — no networking framework, no image loader, no UI kit.
-Everything runs on Swift, SwiftUI, and Apple's own frameworks.

-A few decisions worth calling out:

-- **Recipes appear before their photos do.** Generating a dish image takes 10–20 seconds, so waiting for all four would mean staring at a spinner.
-Instead the recipe text arrives first and the cards render immediately with a placeholder, while four image requests run concurrently and fade into their cards as they finish.

-- **The AI's output is treated as a first draft.** A model reading a cluttered fridge will occasionally miss a jar or invent a lemon, so the detected ingredient list is editable before it's used for anything.
-It's a product decision as much as a technical one.

-- **Every model response is constrained to JSON** and decodes straight into Swift types, so there's no fragile string parsing anywhere.
-Temperature is tuned per call — low for identifying ingredients, where the answer should be boring and repeatable, higher for generating recipes, where variety is the point.

-- **Photos are shrunk before they're uploaded.** A full-resolution iPhone capture is several megabytes, and the vision model doesn't use that detail, so images are downscaled and re-encoded on device first.
-Requests go out at a few hundred kilobytes instead.

-- **The camera is a proper state machine.** Permission, hardware availability, configuration, and failure are all explicit states, and the session runs on its own queue so starting the camera never stutters the animation on screen.

-- **42 automated tests** cover the parts most likely to break quietly: reading AI responses, handling denied camera permissions, and preparing photos for upload.

-The interface follows a written design specification (`DESIGN.md`) rather than being improvised screen by screen, with every colour, type size, and spacing value resolving through a shared set of design tokens.

-For a full technical breakdown — architecture diagrams, the concurrency model, and how the tests are wired — see [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Getting started